Fake Accounts, Fake Content and Staying One Step Ahead

 Is there pressure to act fast?

-Does something feel off?
+Does something feel slightly off?

-How to Handle Suspicious Accounts
+How To Handle Suspicious Accounts

-If you think an account is fake:
+If you think an account may be fake:

 Do not reply